Fusion5 make their mark at 2016 Microsoft NZ Partner Awards

 Fusion5, one of Microsoft’s newest partners, debuted in style at the prestigious black-tie Microsoft New Zealand Partner Awards held in Auckland on 31 March 2016.
 In walking away with the Customer Relationship Management Partner of the Year award for 2016, Fusion5 has been recognised by Microsoft for excelling in providing innovative and unique sales, services, solutions, and/or support based on Microsoft Dynamics CRM.

-Rebecca Tohill, Chief Executive and founder of Fusion5, said, “We are delighted to have so quickly made our mark as a Microsoft partner.
+Rebecca Tohill, Founding Member and former CEO of Fusion5, said, “We are delighted to have so quickly made our mark as a Microsoft partner.
 It vindicates our decision to wholeheartedly invest in Microsoft Dynamics CRM, assures our customers they are in excellent hands, and quickly positions us as a market leader.”

 Key to the win is demonstrating that the customer, in this case Lincoln University, achieved significant business benefits from their Microsoft Dynamics CRM investments.
 Fusion5’s winning MyLync project delivered Lincoln University a unified student enrolment portal, believed to be unique in New Zealand’s university ecosystem.
 The completion of the first stage of the project has already realised substantial increases in student enrolments as well as measurable administration efficiencies.